jhannes/javaee-simplified/README.md

   the frontend-maven-plugin, which means a single deployment for releases and avoiding cross-origin API requests
 * Implementing authentication with OpenID Connect
-* Implementing database logic and transactions with a the micro-ORM fluent-jdbc
+* Implementing database logic and transactions with the micro-ORM fluent-jdbc
 * Configuration-free logging with MDCs using logevents